-In the present, Polgar is focused on the 5th anniversary of her Global Chess Festival, sponsored by Morgan Stanley this year at the National Gallery in Budapest.
+In the present, Polgár is focused on the 8th edition of her Global Chess Festival, sponsored by Morgan Stanley this year at the National Gallery in Budapest.
 The daylong celebration of the game offers activities for novices and luminaries alike from all over the world.
-It embodies Polgar’s mission to bring the lessons of chess to new generations of players, in terms of personal growth, intellectual challenge and the universal language of game-play—that mixture of individual competitive drive, mutual respect between opponents and a global communal identity.
+It embodies Polgár’s mission to bring the lessons of chess to new generations of players, in terms of personal growth, intellectual challenge and the universal language of game-play—that mixture of individual competitive drive, mutual respect between opponents and a global communal identity.

-“Whether playing competitively or just beginning to discover the basics of chess, children can learn resiliency, especially when things don’t happen as planned, and the importance of working hard to improve,” Polgar says.
+Indeed, fans of all ages and genders are encouraged to take part either on site or virtually.
+“Whether playing competitively or just beginning to discover the basics of chess, children can learn resiliency, especially when things don’t happen as planned, and the importance of working hard to improve,” Polgár says.
 “For more advanced players, chess also involves a lot of problem-solving and quick decision making—capabilities young people need to tackle the challenges of the 21st Century.”

-“It’s applicable globally, but especially in Hungary, where we have a history of excellence in math and science, as well as in chess,” he says.
+“It’s applicable globally, but especially in Hungary, where we have a history of excellence in STEM, as well as in chess,” he says.
 Locally, several of Morgan Stanley Budapest’s more than 2,000 employees mentor young women in high schools, says Fogarasi.
 “The Global Chess Festival is an excellent opportunity for the firm to further our commitment to supporting children’s health and education globally.”

-The theme of the festival is, “Chess connects us,” and Polgar encourages organizers to host their own chess-related events all over the world on the same day as this year’s October 12th celebration.
+The theme of the festival is “Chess connects us,” and Polgár encourages organizers to host their own chess-related events all over the world on the same day as this year’s October 8th celebration.
 In previous years, simultaneous events have been held in dozens of countries, from Chile to China to countries across Europe.
 She aims for the festival to touch the lives of as many as five million people by 2025.

-She is settled now in Hungary, married with two children, but in many ways, she is still that seven-year-old prodigy in the town square, simultaneously taking on as many challenges as the game has to offer.
+Today she married with two children, still living in her native Hungary, but in many ways, she is still that seven-year-old prodigy in the town square, simultaneously taking on as many challenges as the game has to offer.